logankilpatrick/StackOverflow.jl/README.md

 This package is designed as a wrapped for the [StackOverflow API](https://api.stackexchange.com).

 Support from the community would be welcomed in order to expedite coverage of all of the basic abilities.
-I am also very aware that my approach to implimenting this API in Julia is likely not the best approach.
+I am also very aware that my approach to implementing this API in Julia is likely not the best approach.
 This repo and my Julia capabilities are always a WIP.

 ## Usage